Saturday, December 31, 2022

 But there's almost nowhere along Iceland's rugged coast that isn't pretty stunning to see.

 We moved on to visit a number of waterfalls, and the crypto-tourism hot-spot of Lagarfljót - a deep, murky, sixteen-mile-long lake where Iceland's version of the Loch Ness Monster lurks.
-I covered the waterfalls in a YouTube video posted here earlier, and the lake monster is featured (along with more interesting stuff) on the Hiking Hermit blog.
+I covered the waterfalls in a YouTube video posted here earlier, and the lake monster is ... well ... look closer at the headline photo:

-In this post I'm going in a different direction.
+But in this post, I'm going in a different direction.

 In fact, the rest of the material is all just 'stopping and smelling the flowers' on a tiny patch of tundra on a knoll near the town of Djúpivogur, where that distinctive glass sculpture stands, and where I had the chance to just sit and enjoy an hour of serenity.